Adithya Varma: Home media

-The satellite rights of the film were sold to Sun Tv.
-The film's television premiere took place on 26 January 2020, coinciding with Republic Day.
-The film was digitally premiered on Amazon Prime Video on 20 December 2019.
+The film's television premiere took place on Sun TV on 26 January 2020, coinciding with Republic Day.

 Reception

-Adithya Varma received positive reviews from critics.
+Adithya Varma received positive reviews from critics praising the performance of Dhruv, and the adaptation of the film from the original.
 M. Suganth of The Times of India gave 3.5 out of 5 stars rating "A well-made, if overtly faithful, remake of Arjun Reddy with Dhruv".
-Behindwoods gave 2.75 out of 5 stars rating "Dhruv Vikram single-handedly powers Adithya Varma to make it a worthy watch.
-The film will work better for those who have not seen the original."
-Indiaglitz gave the film 3 out of 5 stating "Go for this faithful remake that has a gutsy and arresting performance by Dhruv Vikram and a strong love story at its core."
 India Today gave 3 out of 5 stars stating "Dhruv Vikram makes a strong debut with Adithya Varma, but the story gets repetitive if you have watched Arjun Reddy and Kabir Singh."
 Sify rated 3.5 out of 5 and summarised "Adithya Varma has proved that Dhruv is a super talented performer who can be the next chocolate boy of Tamil cinema."

 Hindustan Times reviewed it as "The highlight of this faithful remake of Telugu hit Arjun Reddy is the performance of debutant Dhruv Vikram.
 He is refreshing and sincere as a flawed medical student."
-Sreedhar Pillai from Firstpost gave 3.25 out of 5 and reviewed "Adithya Varma is a raw and hard-hitting film which rides on Dhruv Vikram's performance.
+Sreedhar Pillai, writing for Firstpost gave 3.25 out of 5 and reviewed "Adithya Varma is a raw and hard-hitting film which rides on Dhruv Vikram's performance.
 This is a star in the making; truly, a chip off the old block."
 The Indian Express gave the film 3 out of 5 stated "Dhruv Vikram shines in this faithfully-remade problematic film."

 S. Srivatsan of The Hindu wrote "The third installment of this script still has no proper justification for the lead character's aggressiveness, despite a decent showing from Dhruv Vikram in his Tamil debut."
-Baradwaj Rangan of Film Companion wrote "Like Arjun Reddy, this is a beautifully made film.
+Baradwaj Rangan wrote for Film Companion, "Like Arjun Reddy, this is a beautifully made film.
 The director allows it to breathe.
 Ravi K Chandran doesn't romanticise the already Romantic story.
 Except in a few shots, his palette is neutral, natural.., the editor Vivek Harshan cuts many scenes a few frames earlier than you'd expect the “finish” (the segues are amazingly dynamic)...I don't recall the editing pattern of Arjun Reddy, but these rhythms feel refreshingly new for Tamil cinema".